Mobile App Testing: Modern Practices Overview

 - Optical Character recognition (OCR) also known as “screen scraping”, is used for test automation.
 It enables testers to extract a text from the screen of the device.
 Testers can utilize OCR to find a separate object, and this test doesn’t depend on the mobile provider’s OS updates.
 Although OCR is slower and more complex to maintain than other object recognition methods, it can employ many external OCR tools and libraries to improve the recognition results and make testing much more reliable.

 Unit and functional testing

 Unit testing means testing separate functions of the application, each part of it.
-This way the problematic parts of the codebase can be detected on the very early stages of QA.
-Functional testing is used to monitor application’s behavior via checking the returns from every predefined type of input (usually some kind of a user action — tap, swipe, input, etc.).
-Both unit and functional testing are usually performed with the help of special testing software suits that enable test automation, thorough testing process logging, deep integration with development tools and many more features.
+This way the problematic parts of the codebase can be detected in the very early stages of QA.
+Functional testing is used to monitor an application’s behavior via checking the returns from every predefined type of input (usually some kind of user action — tap, swipe, input, etc.).
+Both unit and functional testing are usually performed with the help of special testing software suits that enable test automation, thorough testing process logging, deep integration with development tools, and many more features.

 Physical device emulators

 There currently exists an enormous amount of mobile devices and OS versions В (more than 100,000 combinations in total), and it’s simply impossible to test your application on all of them.
 For example, Open Signal reports that approximately 4,000 different Android devices are currently offered on the market.
 This diversity presents a real challenge for software developers and QA professionals.
 Software device emulators are used for the imitation of the partial or complete functionality of mobile devices or separate applications.
 Emulators can be used if the target mobile device is unavailable or you need to conduct tests that are dangerous for the device or can break the agreement terms with a mobile device producer.